SharePointOscar/franken-berry-ui-theme/README.md

 # Choco Syntax theme

-An Simple color syntax theme for the Atom editor.
+A Simple color syntax theme for the Atom editor.